TEJ-Fellowship/pbl/neuralVault/apps/SimpleLangChain/README.md

 ## 🔍 How It Works

-1. **Load PDFs** - The system reads PDF files and extracts text
+1. **Load PDFs** - The system reads PDF files from `test/data/` and extracts text
-2. **Chunk Text** - Large documents are split into smaller, manageable pieces
+2. **Chunk Text** - Large documents are split into smaller, manageable pieces (1000 chars each)
 3. **Create Embeddings** - Each chunk is converted to a numerical vector using Gemini
-4. **Store Vectors** - Embeddings are stored in a vector database
+4. **Store Vectors** - Embeddings are stored in memory for fast searching
-5. **Search** - When you ask a question, the system finds similar chunks
+5. **Search** - When you ask a question, the system finds similar chunks using semantic similarity
-6. **Generate Answer** - The relevant chunks are sent to Gemini to generate an answer
+6. **Generate Answer** - The relevant chunks are sent to Gemini to generate an intelligent answer

 ## 🎯 Learning Objectives